Westminster College Student Conduct

 - The Judicial Board within 48 hours of the hearing will present in writing to the Vice President its findings determination and sanction recommendation(s).

-Reporting procedures for the Vice President for Student Affairs and the College Judicial Board
+Reporting Procedures for the Associate Dean of Student Affairs and the College Judicial Board

-- The Vice President shall make arrangements for the hearing.
+- The Associate Dean shall make arrangements for the hearing.
 Notice about the hearing will be sent by campus email to the student and may be delivered to the student via campus mail four (4) school days in advance of the hearing.
 The notice shall inform the student of the following:

 - the violation of College policy alleged to have been committed, by citing the relevant section of these regulations;